 Instructions

-- Place eggs in a large pot and cover with cold water.
-Bring water to a boil, then cover pot and remove from heat.
-Let eggs sit for 10-15 minutes then rinse under cold water and peel.
+- Place 12 large eggs in a large pot and cover with cold water.
+Bring water to a rolling boil, then cover pot and turn off the heat.
+Let eggs sit for 10-15 minutes then drain and place back in pot with ice water for a few minutes.

 Notes